kwanso-safyan/bushnellProviderExtension/README.md

 }
 ```

-## Refresh Access Token
+## Refresh Access Token On Demand

-Use these lines of code in case of invalidate refresh token .
+Use these lines of code to refresh access token

 **Swift:**